CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab1/README.md

 ## Background

 In this lab we will become familiar with basic softwares and S parameters for series impedance.
+This lab is just to start using the tools for this lab.
+Also, this lab gives an introduction to ABCD and S-parameters.
+Also, some review about the most common RF coaxial connectors.

 ## Design